jwtk/jjwt/README.md

 <a name="jws-create-compression"></a>
 #### JWS Compression

-If your JWT claims set is large (contains a lot of data), and you are certain that JJWT will also be the same library that reads/parses your JWS, you might want to compress the JWS to reduce its size.
+If your JWT payload is large (contains a lot of data), and you are certain that JJWT will also be the same library that reads/parses your JWS, you might want to compress the JWS to reduce its size.

 > **Warning**